pinterest tag

 Photo Credit: ‘Old Valemount Train Station, Now Museum – Valemount – BC – Canada’ by Adam Jones via CC BY-SA 4.0 DEED

 Head into the town to visit the Valemount Museum to learn about the area’s rich history or take a scenic ride on the Valemount Bike Park’s diverse trails.
-The Cranberry Marsh Loop, accessible via a pleasant boardwalk, is perfect for birdwatching and leisurely walks.
+The Cranberry Marsh Loop, accessible via a pleasant boardwalk, is great for birdwatching and leisurely walks.

 Valemount also boasts charming local eateries, like The Gathering Tree, where you can enjoy a delicious meal in a cozy setting.
 With its welcoming atmosphere and scenic surroundings, Valemount is a delightful and enriching stop on your road trip to Jasper.